UserLeap/userleap-ios-sdk-releases/README.md

 }
 ```

 ### Check `readyState`

 You can, at any point, check the `readyState`.
-This is not the ideal way to determine when a survey has loaded as the network conditions on the device will alter the timing significantly.
-You are better off using one of the above methods.
-Still, it is sometimes helpful to be able to read this property.
+You should use this property in conjunction with the above hooks to determine if there's something available to present.

 ```swift
 let leap = UserLeap(environment: "YOUR_ENVIRONMENT_ID_HERE")